jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 Our expectation is that every new issue should be examined within a week of its creation.

-Triagers are encouraged to label easier issues as ``good first issue`` to facilitate beginner contributions; the triage team should ensure that sufficient context and links to relevant parts of the codebase are included before applying this label.
+Triagers should label easier issues as ``good first issue`` to facilitate beginner contributions.
+A good first issue should have:

+* A clear, easily understood description, with screen shots and expectations that do not require much familiarity with the product
+* Links, either in the description or in comments, to documentation and source code files that are relevant to the issue
+* Recommended points of contact, either by GitHub username or on other forums (Discourse, etc) where a developer can get help

+Unless an issue is time-sensitive, such as if it is a release blocker for an imminent release, experienced Jupyter developers should avoid picking up issues with the ``good first issue`` label.

 Tagging Issues with Labels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^